 Zinnia’s are a stunning annual flower that are super easy to plant in your flower garden or bordering your vegetable garden.
 Zinnia seeds are also very in expensive to buy and are often found at the dollar store.

-Plant Zinnia’s outdoors after the last frost date.
+To plant giant zinnias, like the Benery’s giant zinnia variety, plant seeds outdoors after the last frost date.
 Zinnias can be started indoors, but they establish quickly and easily from seed when sown outdoors that I honestly wouldn’t bother.

 If it’s not quite after your last frost date yet, make seed bombs!